hashxim/hconMD/Work_MD/SPAC - Introduction.md

-Over the last 2 years
+Over the last 2 years, SPACs are getting more popular.
-controversial companies, SPACs are getting more popular.
-The activity has already quadrupled in 2020.
-Some investors say its an efficient way for companies to go public but critics say it allows for backdoor deals.
-Federal regulators are raising concerns as well.
-SEC is now examining how SPAC disclose their ownership and compensation is tied to an acquisition

 # Definition
-Special Purpose Acquisition Companies (SPAC) also known as Blank check companies offer private businesses a fast-track to going public that bypasses traditional IPO Process.
+**Special Purpose Acquisition Companies (SPAC) also known as Blank check companies** offer private businesses a fast-track to going public that bypasses traditional IPO Process.
 SPACs are public shell companies that exist for single purpose - finding a private company and taking it to a market quickly.

 ## History